vietanhdev/facecam/README.md

 This application is built to try face detection and alignment algorithms in an interesting way.

+**Supported Operating Systems:** Currently, we only support Windows and Ubuntu operation system.
+However, you can also try to build it for other linux distribution and macOS.

 ## I. DEVELOPMENT ENVIRONMENT AND BUILD